A quarter of local primary school children’s daily diet is unhealthy treat foods

 Dr. McGloin advised parents to go easy on treats during the week, buying less when shopping and asking relatives not to offer treats every day.

-She added: "All families have different circumstances so its about choosing what works for you and your children and making a start with that and sticking with it.
+She added: "All families have different circumstances so it’s about choosing what works for you and your children and making a start with that and sticking with it.
 We have lots of practical help and support for parents on MakeAStart.org including healthy snack ideas and videos on how to make small changes that will make a big difference for all the family.”

 Northern Ireland Senior Women's International Captain, Marissa Callaghan, said: “I’m delighted to be supporting the START campaign as I believe it helps provide parents with practical ways of helping us reduce the number of treats we give our children.
 It’s not about trying to be perfect; it’s about giving us the necessary advice to make better choices and to introduce healthier options to get that right balance for the whole family.